The structure of the foot.

-The structure of the foot is made up of 26 bones, comprising one quarter of the bones in the body, which can articulate in 33 places.
+There are 26 bones, comprising one quarter of the bones in the body, in the foot, which can articulate in 33 places.
 There are four layers of muscles intrinsic to the foot and over one hundred ligaments responsible for binding the bones together.

 The hindfoot is made up of the calcaneus – the heel –and the talus, which sits on top of, and articulates with, the calcaneus.
 The midfoot is comprised of five bones — navicular, cuboid and three cuneiforms.
 Combined, the seven bones of the hind and midfoot make up the tarsal group of bones.
 The phalanges and metatarsals—that is, the toes and the long bones that connect to the midfoot – compose the forefoot.

-The structure of the foot is made up of three arches: the inner, the outer, and the transverse.
-Any functional arch is comprised of two pillars falling towards each other with a keystone in the middle.
-The difference in the foot’s arches is that they are able to flatten and spring back – the spring in your step.
+The structure of the foot includes three arches: the inner, the outer, and the transverse.
+One way to imagine an arch is two pillars falling towards each other with a keystone in the middle.
+A keystone is a bone that is wider at the top and thinner at the base.

 This capacity is one of the unique wonders of the human foot.
 The ability of these bones to fix into a solid or vault arch thrusts us forward to the next step.